 The LGReturns system provides local authorities with the opportunity to submit text notes alongside the data submitted for the performance indicators.
 The purpose of these contextual notes is to allow local authorities to note any issues that were encountered in gathering the data that might lead to quality issues, or else any special circumstances or events that should be taken into account when interpreting the data.
-However, contextual notes should only be included when absolutely essential to explain a particular data anomaly peculiar to the local authority concerned - notes should not relate to matters that would be applicable to local authorities generally.
-The guidelines applicable to some of the indicators (H1, H3, H4, L1, C2 and J3) also request the inclusion of text notes with specific information.
+However, contextual notes should only be included when absolutely essential to explain a particular data anomaly peculiar to the local authority concerned notes should not relate to matters that would be applicable to local authorities generally.
+The guidelines applicable to some of the indicators also request the inclusion of text notes with specific information.

 Important Note: If local authorities have a major issue to report with respect to any indicator data, then the co-ordinator should write directly to the NOAC Secretariat drawing attention to this issue, in addition to including a text note with their submission.
-If the issue relates to problems uploading data local authorities should contact the LGMA.
-As much as possible, issues and queries around data should be resolved before the final deadline for submission to LGReturns of Friday 26th April 2019.
+If the issue relates to problems uploading data local authorities should contact NOAC.
+As much as possible, issues and queries around data should be resolved before the final deadline for submission to LGReturns of Friday 17th April 2020.